A common question is how to handle digital receipts and paper receipts respectively.

 Do you have to print digital receipts?

-A digital receipt is a fully approved verification that you do not need to print on paper.
+A digital receipt is a fully approved verification which you do not need to print on paper.
 However, according to the Accounting Act, digital receipts must be saved for seven years.

 Keep in mind, however, that in the end it is the natural or legal person in which the company stands that bears the main responsibility for the archiving.